-This paper is structured as follows: In Sec.
-II we provide a theoretical discussion of the different types of errors in the ASCAT SSM retrievals that may occur in case of subsurface scattering.
-After describing all data used in this study (Sec.
-III), the methods for detecting subsurface scattering effects are presented in Sec.
-IV.
-The results shown in Sec.
-V reveal a strong dependency of subsurface scattering effects on climate, soil and vegetation properties.
-The usefulness of the derived subsurface scattering maps for masking ASCAT SSM retrievals is discussed in Sec.
-VI, followed by the conclusions in Sec.
-VII.
+This article is structured as follows.
+In Section II, we provide a theoretical discussion of different types of errors in the ASCAT SSM retrievals that may occur in case of subsurface scattering.
+After describing all data used in this study (Section III), the methods for detecting subsurface scattering areas are presented in Section IV.
+The results shown in Section V reveal a strong dependency on subsurface scattering effects on climate, soil, and vegetation properties.
+The usefulness of the derived subsurface scattering maps for masking ASCAT SSM retrievals is discussed in Section VI, followed by the conclusion in Section VII.